eclipse-californium/californium/MIGRATION_HINTS_4.md

 Removing the HelloVerifyRequests for specific cases obsoletes also `ResumptionVerifier.skipRequestHelloVerify` and `ExtendedResumptionVerifier`.
 Also the last parameter of `DtlsHealth.dump` is removed.

+The functions of the obsolete and removed `DtlsHealthExtended` and `DtlsHealthExtended2` are moved into `DtlsHealth`.

 ### Californium-Core:

 ### Californium-Proxy2: